tigerbeetle/tigerbeetle/docs/reference/account.md

 - User-defined timestamps must be **unique** and expressed as nanoseconds since the UNIX epoch.
   No two accounts can share the same timestamp.

-- User-defined timestamps must be a past date, never ahead of the cluster real-time clock at the time the request arrives.
+- User-defined timestamps must be a past date, never ahead of the cluster clock at the time the request arrives.

-- Timestamps must be monotonically increasing.
+- Timestamps must be strictly increasing.

   Even user-defined timestamps that are required to be past dates need to be at least one nanosecond ahead of the timestamp of the last account committed by the cluster.

-  Since the timestamp cannot regress, importing past events can be naturally restrictive without coordination, as the last timestamp can be updated using the real-time clock during regular cluster activity.
+  Since the timestamp cannot regress, importing past events can be naturally restrictive without coordination, as the last timestamp can be updated using the cluster clock during regular cluster activity.
 Instead, it's recommended to import events only on a fresh cluster or during a scheduled maintenance window.

-  Additionally, the entire batch can be submitted as a [linked chain](#flagslinked), ensuring that if any event fails, none of them are committed, preserving the last timestamp unchanged.
+  It's recommended to submit the entire batch as a [linked chain](#flagslinked), ensuring that if any account fails, none of them are committed, preserving the last timestamp unchanged.
-  This approach gives the application a chance to correct failed imported events, re-submitting the batch again with the same user-defined timestamps.
+  This approach gives the application a chance to correct failed imported accounts, re-submitting the batch again with the same user-defined timestamps.

 ### `timestamp`